 In order to make an informed decision about which option is best for you, you should seek advice from an experienced solicitor who can explain clearly how the law applies to your particular arrangement, the associated court process and the different ways in which this application can be managed.

-For further information, please contact our fertility and parenting specialist solicitor, Nicola Scott.
+For further information, please contact our fertility and parenting specialist consultant, Nicola Scott.